aiidalab/aiidalab/docs/source/app_development/widgets.rst

 Widgets are eventful Python objects that display GUI components, such as a sliders, buttons, progress bars, drowdowns, etc.
 `ipywidgets`_ is a Python package that provides interactive widgets for the use in Jupyter notebooks.

-An Ipywidget has a parameter, whose value can be ovserved and accessed from Python.
+Widgets can have one or more attributes, whose value can be _ovserved_ and accessed from Python such that we can react to changes to their values.
 This is implemented using `traitlets <https://traitlets.readthedocs.io/>`_.

 For example, try the following code in a Jupyter notebook: